Bayer enters cancer research deal with Compugen

-FRANKFURT/JERUSALEM German pharmaceuticals company Bayer AG has entered a new cancer partnership with Israel's Compugen Ltd to research, develop and commercialise antibody-based therapies.
+FRANKFURT Aug 5 German pharmaceuticals company Bayer AG has entered a new cancer partnership with Compugen Ltd to research, develop and commercialise antibody-based therapies.

 The two partners will jointly carry out a preclinical research programme, they said in a statement on Monday.